accordproject/techdocs/docs/markup-cicero.md

 The Accord Project markup language is called CiceroMark.
 It supports:
 1. Rich text annotations based on [CommonMark](https://commonmark.org) - a standard specification for Markdown
-2. Template variables and blocks for structured content _in the style of_ [Handlebars](https://handlebarsjs.com), including [Concerto](https://www.accordproject.org/projects/concerto/) models
+2. Template variables and blocks for structured content _in the style of_ [Handlebars](https://handlebarsjs.com)
 3. Formulas written as embedded [Ergo](https://docs.accordproject.org/docs/logic-ergo.html) expressions

-CiceroMark is similar to Handlebars with two key differences:
+For people familiar with [Handlebars](https://handlebarsjs.com) or other popular Web templating systems, CiceroMark is similar but with two key differences:
-- it is a template language for CommonMark rather than HTML
+- it is specifically designed as templating language for CommonMark
-- it uses Ergo as an expression language rather than JavaScript
+- it uses Ergo as an expression language (e.g., rather than JavaScript)

-### Features

-- Extensibility: New industry models and [statements](https://docs.accordproject.org/docs/logic-module.html) can be easily defined to extend the functionality of the markup language for new domains, contract types, industry standards etc.
-- Compatibility: Works with industry standard schemas and domain models
-- Understandability: Extends existing, established, templating approaches (e.g. Handlebars)
-- Modularity: **WIP**

 ## Example